Andreansx/Networking-lab/README.md

 # Plans

-## First thing I want to do is implement OOB-Only Management.
+## OOB Network

+This is the firs thing I would like to implement as it is actually neccessary to accomplish everthing outlined below.

 Currently the network revolves around kind of a "master" network, specifically `10.1.1.0/30`.
 Traffic outgoing from this network, which is attached to `ether1` interface on the CCR2004, is allowed to go everywhere.